burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The function's return type is not part of the function's signature.
 To decide which function overload to use, the compiler looks only at the number and types of the function parameters and arguments.

-1. Firstly, the compiler tries to find a function with exact type matching, or the matching achieved by trivial conversion (array name to a pointer, function name to function pointer, type `T` to `const T`).
+1. Firstly, the compiler tries to find a function with exact type matching, or the matching is achieved by trivial conversion (array name to a pointer, function name to function pointer, type `T` to `const T`).

 2. At a second level, the compiler tries to make correspondence by the promotion of integral types and the promotion of real numbers to integers. (`char` to `int`, `float` to `double`).

-3. Correspondence achieved by (a) standard conversions (`int` to `double`, `double` to `int`); (b) pointers to derivative classes are casted to base classes; (c) Pointers to arbitrary types to pointers to `void*`.
+3. Correspondence achieved by (a) standard conversions (`int` to `double`, `double` to `int`); (b) pointers to derivative classes are cast to base classes; (c) Pointers to arbitrary types to pointers to `void*`.

 4. Correspondence achieved with user-defined transformations

 5. Correspondence due to ellipsis `...` in the function definition.

-6. **Important for C++11 and later:** Because C++11 introduced a new fundamental type of reference `A&&` the rules for function overloading have been upgraded a bit.
+6. **Important for C++11 and later:** Because C++11 introduced a new fundamental type of reference like `A&&`, the rules for function overloading have been upgraded a bit.
 Overload the function with references in form `A&&` has priority under constant reference `const A&`.

-If a match can be achieved in **two ways** at the same criteria level, the overloading is considered ambiguous and is considered a compile-time error.
+If a match can be achieved in **two ways** at the same criteria level, the overloading is considered ambiguous and is considered to be a compile-time error.

 In the context of overloading class member functions, there is one problem when we want to take into account not only members for the current class but also member functions of a base class.
 The C++ treats differently the class scope of the base and derived class in the context of identical function names.

-A very popular fix of the standard (and correct) behavior of the C++ compiler, not trying to find an overloaded function in B is the following:
+A very popular fix of the standard (and correct) behavior of the C++ compiler, not trying to find an overloaded function in B, is the following:

 ```cpp
 class B  {